jasonmcaffee/uiDesignTools/README.md

 This project defines some useful design related controls which you can use to aid you in generating css.

 ##Goals
+### Create a set of useful ui tools that you can use to generate css, html, etc.
+Compete against the few existing sites that offer similar functionality.

 ### Examine tools and libraries

 ### Explore and define patterns for interaction between components